Photo Essay: September 2021 training operations at Fort McCoy

-Soldiers at the installation for training drive vehicles in a convoy Sept.
-1, 2021, on a range road on North Post at Fort McCoy, Wis.
+Soldiers at the installation for training conduct operations Sept.
+10, 2021, at Fort McCoy, Wis.

 Thousands of military members trained at Fort McCoy overall in fiscal year 2021 for weekend, extended combat, exercise, and institutional training events.